 - Gawker Media was founded in October 2003, with the tagline “Today’s gossip is tomorrow’s news.”
-The company was formerly known as Blogwire, Inc and Gawker Media, Inc.
+The company was formerly known as Blogwire, Inc., and Gawker Media, Inc.

 - Gizmodo.com, Lifehacker, Jalopnik, io9 (science fiction), Deadspin (the sports blog), Kotaku (the gaming blog), Jezebel, and Fleshbot were the other 8 sites owned by Gawker Media.
-Together, they were generating more than 450 million page views every month during 2010.
+Together, they generated more than 450 million page views every month during 2010.
 Gizmodo and Lifehacker have been the largest sites of Gawker Media.

 - Nick Denton was featured in the Sunday Times’s Rich List 2007 with an estimated net worth of approx £140 million ($205 million), which was based on the sales of his previous companies and the then-current value of Gawker Media.

-- On March 18, 2016, the Florida jury ordered Nick Denton to pay $115 million for publishing a sex tape on Gawker Media that showed a former professional wrestler Hulk Hogan (Terry Bollea) having sex with his friend’s wife.
+- On March 18, 2016, the Florida jury ordered Nick Denton to pay $115 million for publishing a sex tape on Gawker Media that showed a former professional wrestler, Hulk Hogan (Terry Bollea), having sex with his friend’s wife.
 On March 21, Hulk Hogan was awarded a total of $25 million, including $10 million from Denton personally.

-- Nick Denton Controversy with Peter Thiel: In 2007, Owen Thomas, a gay writer of Valleywag, the Valley gossip column later merged into Gawker.com, outed Peter Thiel in a blog post entitled “Peter Thiel is totally gay, people“.
+- Nick Denton Controversy with Peter Thiel: In 2007, Owen Thomas, a gay writer of Valleywag, the Valley gossip column that later merged into Gawker.com, outed Peter Thiel in a blog post entitled “Peter Thiel is totally gay, people“.
 In response, Thiel called Valleywag the “Silicon Valley equivalent of Al Qaeda”.
 He expressed his rage further by calling the website “terrible for the Valley, which is supposed to be about people who are willing to think out loud and be different.
 I think they should be described as terrorists, not as writers or reporters.”
 Later in May 2016, it was revealed that Peter Thiel was secretly covering the costs of Hulk Hogan’s lawsuits against Nick’s Gawker Media.

-- In May 2016, Nick Denton wrote an open letter to Peter Thiel, calling him a thin-skinned billionaire who, despite all the success and recognition one could hope for, gets furious over criticism and spends years in planning and plotting to sue his opponents in court.
+- In May 2016, Nick Denton wrote an open letter to Peter Thiel, calling him a thin-skinned billionaire who, despite all the success and recognition one could hope for, gets furious over criticism and spends years planning and plotting to sue his opponents in court.

 - On August 1, 2016, Nick Denton filed for Chapter 11 personal bankruptcy protection to prevent wrestler Hulk Hogan from seizing his assets.